openwisp/openwisp-radius/docs/source/user/api.rst

 these users and trigger the appropriate response needed (eg: reject them or initiate account verification).

-If an existing user account tries to log in with the URL for a different organization, then the user is also added as a member of the new organization.
-Please refer to the `"Registering to Multiple Organizations" <#registering-to-multiple-organizations>`_ section of this documentation for details.
+If an existing user account tries to authenticate to an organization of which they're not member of, then they would be automatically added as members (if registration is enabled for that org).
+Please refer to `"Registering to Multiple Organizations" <#registering-to-multiple-organizations>`_.

 Parameters: